The author discusses how formal CAPA training can help solve the four most common CAPA deficiencies and help avoid FDA 483 citations.

 Corrective And Preventive Action (CAPA) is considered to be one of the most critical processes in a Quality Management System (QMS).
 CAPAs prevent nonconformities from recurring, as well as identify potential problems that may occur within the QMS.

-Both the CFR (820.100) and the ISO 13485 Standard (8.5.2 and 8.5.3, respectively) include similar requirements for establishing and maintaining a compliant CAPA process.
+Both the Code of Federal Regulations (21 CFR 820.100) and the ISO 13485 Standard (8.5.2 and 8.5.3, respectively) include similar requirements for establishing and maintaining a compliant CAPA process.
 The concept seems pretty straightforward, right?

 Then why do so many companies struggle with this process and go into panic mode during FDA inspections and Notified Body audits?

 CAPA process deficiencies have long been the number one Good Manufacturing Practice (GMP) violation cited in FDA Warning Letters.
 Therefore, providing trained experts to teach the CAPA process is well worth the investment to provide your employees with the expertise needed to implement a sustainable, effective, and compliant process.
 Support from top management is a must for success.

 7 Reasons Why There is LIttle Support for the CAPA Process